DHTMLX/docs-todolist/docs/guides/configuration.md

 });
 ~~~

-In this configuration, the due dates will be colored grey.
+With validation disabled, due dates appear gray.

-### Mode of marking tasks complete
+### Set the task completion mode

-By default, the process of checking/unchecking tasks is implemented in the "auto" mode, namely:
+By default, To Do List uses the `"auto"` completion mode:

-- If you mark all children of a task as completed, the parent task automatically becomes marked as completed
+- Marking all children of a task as completed also marks the parent task as completed.
-- If you mark the parent task as completed, all its child automatically become marked as completed
+- Marking the parent task as completed marks all child tasks as completed.
-- If you mark at least one child of a completed task as uncompleted, the task automatically becomes marked as uncompleted
+- Marking at least one child of a completed task as uncompleted marks the parent task as uncompleted.
-- If you mark the parent task as uncompleted, all its child automatically become uncompleted
+- Marking the parent task as uncompleted marks all child tasks as uncompleted.

-You can disable this behavior and activate the "manual" mode.
-For that, apply the **behavior: "manual"** setting of the **completed** parameter of the [`taskShape`](api/configs/taskshape_config.md) property:
+To disable this cascade behavior, set `behavior` to `"manual"` in the `completed` parameter of [`taskShape`](api/configs/taskshape_config.md):

 ~~~js {5-9}
 const list = new ToDo("#root", {